Delve deeper into the stories behind the people, art, history and grounds.

 Celebrating Women's History Month

-By erin courtney | March 2, 2016
+By Erin Courtney | March 2, 2016

 At the Architect of the Capitol, approximately 25 percent of the workforce are women who participate in a variety of jobs on the U.S. Capitol campus.
 Architects, lawyers, archivists, curators, engineers, gardeners, custodians, technology developers and more are all represented by female employees.